 Not only are Labradoodles great for owners with allergies (though no dog is 100% hypoallergenic), but they are also gentle and sweet dogs that make ideal family pooches too.
 While they are low-shedding dogs, their thick coats still need regular grooming and brushing, plus a haircut every few months.

-Here are seven of the best haircuts for Labradoodles in 2020 that your pooch will love!
+Here are seven of the best haircuts for Labradoodles this year that your pooch will love!

 1. Puppy Cut